Types of Cellulite – How to Identify Types of Fascial Recoil

 After 4-6 weeks of consistent FasciaBlasting, you can progress into deeper treatment as the fascia opens up and becomes more malleable.
 Remember, this is a process of breaking up fascial adhesions layer by layer, so you’ll want to take a moderate, consistent approach to restoring your fascia.

 When you start using the FasciaBlaster and breaking up those tightly bound areas, they will break up into smaller “chunks” that might temporarily give you a more textured or “dimpled” look.
-But keep going – this is part of the restoration process!
-You’ll go through this process: 1 big chunk, then “gravely” smaller chunks, pebble size chunks, then smooth!
+But keep going at your own pace – this is part of the restoration process!
+You may go through this process: 1 big chunk, then “gravely” smaller chunks, pebble size chunks, then smooth!
 Some of our more experienced blasters actually get excited when they start to see more dimples because they know they’re breaking through another layer and are closer to restoring their fascia!

 Some people even feel some tingly or itchy sensations (“pins and needles”), which is the increased blood flow and muscle and nerve activity “waking up” after the FasciaBlaster loosens and restores the fascia. #BlessedItch